 - Will parol evidence be admissible in court?

 What Solutions Are Appropriate To Remedy The Breach?

 Assuming one party breached the contract, what remedy or remedies are appropriate to make the aggrieved party whole and compensate them for the breach?
 This issue can be as complex and vigorously contested as the issue of liability, or even more so.
 Typical remedies for a breach of contract include:

 Expenses or costs that derive directly from the breach and would be experienced by any non-breaching party.

 Harm that is specific to the non-breaching party in this particular case.
 Also called consequential damages, special damages are less frequently recoverable in breach of contract lawsuit cases and are more likely in business tort claims.

 An amount of money written into the contract as damages in case of a breach.
 Liquidated damages provisions are usually only enforced if they meet certain requirements under the law of the state interpreting the contract.
 For instance, they are generally only allowed when general damages cannot be reasonably assessed, and only to the extent the amount is deemed reasonable.

 When money damages would be insufficient to compensate the non-breaching party, the court could order the breaching party to perform its obligation under the contract.
 Specific performance is sometimes ordered in real estate contracts since each piece of property is considered unique under the law.

-For strategic advice and assistance in the resolution of a breach of contract claim or representation as a plaintiff or defendant in breach of contract litigation in Chicago or nationwide, call King & Jones at (312) 372-4142 or complete the form below to discuss your case with a skilled and experienced contract dispute lawyer.
+Our dedicated business attorneys offer strategic advice and assistance in the resolution of breach of contract claims.
+We also represent plaintiffs or defendants in breach of contract litigation in Chicago and nationwide.
+Call King & Jones at (312) 372-4142 or complete the form below to discuss your case with a skilled and experienced contract dispute lawyer.
 In our initial consultation, we’ll let you know how we can help you and your business with your legal needs.